A guide to Ait ben haddou-morocco

 Another dish they serve is Harira, a Moroccan lentil soup which is most famous as the meal they eat when breaking the fast during Ramadan.

 This is one of the things that can work for you, or against you.
 But when you are interested in other cultures and just let the country guide you, this can be such a great experience.
-With lovely medinas and souqs it feels like you are in a whole different world, and that is the thing we like the most.
+With lovely medinas and souqs, it feels like you are in a whole different world, and that is the thing we like the most.
 It’s such a different vibe than many of us experience on a daily basis.
-If you are curious and open to blend in you will have a really great time.
+If you are curious and open to blending in you will have a really great time.

 Why visit Morocco

 If you like breathtaking landscapes Morocco is the way to go.
 They have mountains like the High Atlas mountains, unbroken silence in the Sahara desert and a serene and calm oasis in Tinghir.
 Morocco has a lot of diversity in its vast natural environment.
-Beside those lovely sceneries, Morocco will certainly surprise you with even more natural beauty.

-Guess what, this is the place we just mentioned.
-When you make your itinerary for Morocco don’t miss the opportunity to sleep in the Sahara desert.
 If you want to know more about our experiences in the Sahara you should check out our Sahara desert Guide.
 Keep in mind that a trip from Marrakech to the Sahara will cost you about three days of your travel time.

-Some movies that are filmed here are: The Mummy, Gladiator and Prince of Persia: The sands of time.
+Some movies that are filmed here are The Mummy, Gladiator and Prince of Persia: The Sands of Time.

 When travelling this big wide world, I never go on an adventure without my essential travel insurance sorted out, and though I felt safe in Morocco, I recommend anyone travelling here to do the same.